Frequently Asked Questions

 A: You should put as many as possible.
 The more drawings in the database, the more likelihood that Lotto Sorcerer can find a pattern.

-1) First, while experimenting, turn off all filters.
+- First, while experimenting, turn off all filters.
 The filters work to throw out unwanted suggestions.
-Use the filters later, once you have determined the best strategy to use.
+Use the filters later, once you have determined the best strategy to use in the Project Parameters section.

-2) Next, play around with the different settings, and generate at least 100 suggestions for each different setting combination.
-Of course, you do not actually have to play these numbers; just print out or save the suggestions.
+- Next, try the different settings, and generate at least 100 suggestions for each different setting combination.
+Use discrete suggestions, not wheels.
+Of course, you do not actually have to play (bet) these numbers... that would be expensive; just print out or save the suggestions.
 Make a note as to which strategy you chose for that particular set of suggestions.

-4) If you wish, play around with the filter settings to see which ones work best to throw out the non-winning suggestions.
+Once the strategy is chosen, experiment with the filter settings to see which ones work best at throwing out the non-winning suggestions.
 Please note that all of the filters are optional.
 You do not need to use any of the filters to generate suggestions.
 The filters are there to fine-tune the numbers suggestion process.
+It may be a good idea to not overdo the filters... some users check every possible filter, which may be counterproductive.
+One tip for setting the filters, and especially the Limitation Filters, is to use the graphs and charts in Lotto Seer (menu item "Tools > Lotto Seer") to see how often prior draws stayed close to the mathematical average, and how often they drifted over the standard deviation lines.

 Q: Why is there a choice of Scope, when I should always be using the maximum number of past drawings?